linkeddatacenter/kees/README.md

 - verify the validity of a kees configuration against KEES language profile
 - for any **kees:GraphAccrualPlan** objects:
     - recognise and compute a dct:accrualPolicy that is list of strings containing  a SPARQL QUERY ASK operation or  urls to a resource providing an application/sparql-query content.
 The accrualMethod must be executed only if all list elements evaluate to true.
-The evaluation of list element must stop on failure or
+The evaluation of list element must stop on first list element tthat is evaluated as "false"
 - for **kees:Learning** objects:
-   - recognise and compute a dct:accrualMethod that is made of a string containing  a SPARQL UPDATE CONSTRUCT operation or an url to a resource providing an application/sparql-update content.
+   - recognise and compute a dct:accrualMethod that is made of a string containing  a SPARQL UPDATE CONSTRUCT or an url to a resource providing an application/sparql-update content.
    - use the URI of the object referenced by the dataSource property as graphName if missing
 - for **kees:Reasoning** objects:
-   - recognise and compute a dct:accrualMethod that is made of a list strings containing  a SPARQL UPDATE CONSTRUCT or urls to a resource providing an application/sparql-query content
+   - recognise and compute a dct:accrualMethod that is made of a list strings containing  a SPARQL UPDATE CONSTRUCT or urls to a resource providing an application/sparql-update content

 A KEES agent MUST inform the RDF store when it enters or exits the teaching window.